immcsorley/ElonProject/README.md

 - RStudio - v2022.02.2+485

 ## Screenshots
-We created these visualzations in R in order to see if there could be any correlations <br/>
+We created these visualzations in R using ggplot2 in order to see if there could be any correlations <br/>
 <br/>
 ![Screenshot 2022-05-05 180159](https://user-images.githubusercontent.com/90923213/167041005-55d82575-7868-4768-89b6-fed7b977b327.png)
 ![Screenshot 2022-05-05 180257](https://user-images.githubusercontent.com/90923213/167041006-7363458b-69f5-4674-950d-98f19c3703bb.png)